callummccoll/FieldScene/README.md

-# FieldImages
+# FieldScene

-A description of this package.
+A SceneKit visualisation of the robocup standard platform leaguet  soccer field.